Field Experiments

 2. Debiasing Law Enforcement Officers: Evidence from an Expressive Arts Intervention in India (with Sofia Amaral, Girija Borker, and Maria Micaela Sviatschi)

-Partners & Donors: International Growth Center, C3, Princeton University, IFMR, ifo Institute, Bihar Police
+Partners & Donors: International Growth Center, C3, JPAL-CVI, Funds for Innovation in Development, Princeton University, IFMR, ifo Institute, Bihar Police

 Location: Bihar, India

-3. Building Strong Foundations: Large‑Scale Early Childhood Human Capital Formation in Nepal (with Lindsey Buck, Rachel Cohen, Nathan Fiala, Mridul Mishra, Shwetlena Sabarwal, and Deepak Saraswat)
+3. Shaping Future Success: Evidence from an Early Childhood Human Capital Formation Intervention (with Lindsey Buck, Rachel Cohen, Natasha Jha, Shwetlena Sabarwal, and Deepak Saraswat)

 Partners & Donors: World Bank, and Ministry of Education, Science and Technology (Nepal)